 We commit to Quality First Teaching to enable our SEND children to take part and benefit from lessons alongside their peers.
 Sometimes it becomes necessary to adapt our curriculum to meet the needs of a child with SEND.
-This will mostly be as part of our usual timetable but may sometimes include facilitating extra interventions on small group or on a one to one basis.
+This will mostly be as part of our usual timetable but may sometimes include facilitating extra interventions in small groups or on a one to one basis.
 Where this is required, we ensure the child does not miss out on receiving an equally broad and creative curriculum offer as their peers.
+We work with outside agencies and specialists to support our work with SEND children and ensure that our interventions and work in school is the best possible fit for each child.